 High frequency nerve stimulation is an established treatment for chronic pain supported by numerous clinical studies demonstrating efficacy.
 In simplified outline, the mechanism of action involves intensive nerve stimulation to activate the body's central pain inhibition system resulting in widespread analgesia, or pain relief.
 The nerve stimulation activates brainstem pain centers leading to the release of endogenous opioids that act primarily through the delta opioid receptor to reduce pain signal transmission through the central nervous system.
 This therapeutic approach is available through deep brain stimulation and through implantable spinal cord stimulation, both of which require surgery and have attendant risks.
-Non-invasive approaches to neuro-stimulation (transcutaneous electrical nerve stimulation, or TENS) have achieved limited efficacy in practice due to device limitations, ineffective dosing and low patient compliance.
+Non-invasive approaches to neurostimulation (transcutaneous electrical nerve stimulation, or TENS) have achieved limited efficacy in practice due to device limitations, ineffective dosing and low patient compliance.

 Quell, our OTC wearable device for pain relief, was unveiled at the January 2015 Consumer Electronics Show (CES) and made commercially available in the United States during the second quarter of 2015.
-Following commercial launch through the end of 2015, approximately 13,800 Quell devices plus electrodes and accessories were shipped to consumers with a total invoiced value of \$3.1 million prior to the impact of product returns.
-Quell utilizes OptiTherapyTM, our proprietary non-invasive neuro-stimulation technology to provide relief from chronic intractable pain, such as nerve pain due to diabetes, fibromyalgia, arthritic pain, and lower back and leg pain.
+Following commercial launch through the end of 2016, approximately 59,500 Quell devices plus electrodes and accessories were shipped to consumers with a total invoiced value of

+\$13.7 million prior to the impact of product returns.
+Quell utilizes OptiTherapy TM, our proprietary non-invasive neuro-stimulation technology to provide relief from chronic intractable pain, such as nerve pain due to diabetes, fibromyalgia, arthritic pain, and lower back and leg pain.
 This advanced wearable device is lightweight and can be worn during the day while active, and at night while sleeping.
 It has been cleared by the FDA for treatment of chronic intractable pain without a doctor's prescription.
-Users of the device have the option of using their smartphones to automatically track and personalize their pain therapy.
-Quell was launched through two distribution channels: a professional channel using a direct sales force to target podiatrists, pain physicians, primary care physicians, and chiropractors who resell the product, and a direct-to-consumer channel using online marketing and lead generation.
-After establishing the professional and direct to consumer channels, we expanded distribution to include Amazon ecommerce sales and QVC direct response TV, or DRTV, sales.
-We are developing other distribution channels for broader access to the retail markets.
-We believe there are significant opportunities to market Quell outside of the United States, particularly in Western Europe, Japan and China; however, we do not intend to approach those markets until we have established a solid presence in the United States.
+Users of the device have the option of using their smartphones to control pain therapy and to track sleep and therapy parameters.
+Quell is distributed in North America via e-commerce, including the Company's website (www.quellrelief.com) and Amazon, via direct response television including QVC, via retail merchandisers including Target, CVS and Walgreens, and via health care professionals such as pain management physician practices and podiatry practices.
+Distribution is supported by television promotion to expand product awareness.
+We believe there are significant opportunities to market Quell outside of the United States, particularly in Western Europe, Japan and China.
+In November 2016, we received regulatory approval to market Quell in the European Union and we anticipate initiating marketing during 2017.

 DPNCheck, our diagnostic test for peripheral neuropathies, was made commercially available in the fourth quarter of 2011.
-DPNCheck revenues for 2015, 2014, and 2013 were approximately \$2.3 million, \$1.8 million, and \$1.3 million, respectively.
+DPNCheck revenues for 2016, 2015, and 2014 were approximately \$2.5 million, \$2.3 million, and \$1.8 million, respectively.
 Our U.S. sales efforts focus on Medicare Advantage providers who assume financial responsibility and the associated risks for the health care costs of their patients.
 We believe that DPNCheck presents an attractive clinical case with early detection of neuropathy allowing for earlier clinical intervention to help mitigate the effects of neuropathy on both patient quality of life and cost of care.
 Also, the diagnosis and documentation of neuropathy provided by DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
-We believe that attractive opportunities exist outside the United States, including Japan where we received regulatory approval and launched DPNCheck with our distribution partner Omron Healthcare in the third quarter of 2014; in China where we recently received regulatory approval and are working with Omron Healthcare toward commercial launch in the second half of 2016; and in Mexico where our distributor Scienta Farma received regulatory approval and initiated sales in the fourth quarter of 2015.
+We believe that attractive opportunities exist outside the United States, including Japan where we launched DPNCheck with our distribution partner Omron Healthcare in the third quarter of 2014; in China where we received regulatory approval and launched DPNCheck with our distribution partner Omron Healthcare in the fourth quarter of 2016; and in Mexico where our distributor Scienta Farma received regulatory approval and initiated sales in the fourth quarter of 2015.